TrueData™ SURVEYS

 We run programs over quarters and years, not weeks.
 Real KPIs tend to move slowly.
 For example, you probably won’t fix churn in a quarter.
 Retention is a long-term business outcome, so the data has to keep coming in for the picture to hold.

-Our contracts also include a clause that keeps us from working with your three to five closest competitors during the engagement.
+Most of our clients work in tight markets, where competitive intelligence matters.
+Our contracts include a clause that keeps us from working with your three to five closest competitors during the engagement.
 It’s exclusivity you can count on.

 The same multi-year structure is what gives you longitudinal data: the same customer base, measured with the same methodology, year after year.
 It’s how you can tell you are looking at an actual shift in perception, not just quarterly noise.